THANE MUNICIPAL CORPORATION'S

 d) Questions in the Interview are either fact-based or opinion-based.
 For this you need to work on four grounds:

 i.
-Your personal information mentioned in your Main Exam form like your place and date of birth, educational qualification, parents' occupation, work experience, address, etc.
+Your personal information mentioned in your Detailed Application form (DAF) like your place and date of birth, educational qualification, parents' occupation, work experience, address, etc.

 ii.
 Your hobbies, interests and achievements.